Sunday, December 23, 2012

 Kitchen Girl Coffee House

 As much as I love visual art, I also enjoy the performing arts.
-In September, Greg and I founded Kitchen Girl Coffee House, a not-for-profit old-time and bluegrass music
+In September, Greg and I founded Kitchen Girl Coffee House, a not-for-profit old-time and bluegrass musicconcert series.

 We did this to support and preserve old-time music making and to create a community gathering place.